Data Processing Addendum

 10. TERM AND TERMINATION.

 10.3.
-Invicti and each contracted Sub-Processor may (acting as a Controller) retain one archival copy of such Customer Personal Data solely for the purposes of ensuring compliance with the Agreement or to the extent and for such period as may be required by any applicable law, or by any order or direction of any competent Court, tribunal government or regulatory body, to which it may be subject.
+Invicti and each contracted Sub-Processor may (acting as a Controller) retain one archival copy of such Client Personal Data solely for the purposes of ensuring compliance with the Underlying Agreement or to the extent and for such period as may be required by any applicable law, or by any order or direction of any competent Court, tribunal government or regulatory body, to which it may be subject.

 11. GENERAL.